Compare & Save on Conveyancing Solicitors

 If the property has been on the market for a long time, there may be a reason that the seller/estate agent has not listed in the description.
 Ask the estate agent their opinion and do some research as to whether it’s over priced by comparing it to other properties on the street.

-Now that you know the steps to buy a house, it’s time to save money on your conveyancing process.
+Now that you know how to buy a house and the steps included, it’s time to save money on your conveyancing process.
 Compare My Move can connect you with up to 4 licensed conveyancers and conveyancing solicitors in your area to help with your sale or purchase.

 We only work with the best conveyancers in the business, and we’ll even help you save up to 70% on the cost of your conveyancing too.